Keshavo-o/Employee-management-system/README.md

 PHP 7.0 or higher
 MySQL 5.7 or higher
 Apache or any other web server
-Don't forget to mport the database:
+Don't forget to import the database:

 ### Importing Database
 Create two differnet databases in MySQL as complaints and employee_management_system.